Loading...

 Honoring the People

 Back in November of 2019, we celebrated the official beginning of Crossing Hedgerows Sanctuary as a nonprofit.
 In the year prior, the board members had gone through a course on Effective Collaboration together which helped us craft our vision and mission statements, as well as learn how to work together as a group.
 It gave us a firm foundation for going forward, and we made the leap to go through the process of becoming a nonprofit.
-We have ...
+We ...

 Go to Top